sabbiramin113008/CLI_2048_AI/readme.md

     5. If model is trained successfully, you will get perfomance metrics.
     6. Now an AI trained on your moves will start playing the moves.

+### PS.
+    1. There is already recoreded data in the profile name of 'tasbir'.
+    2. Your can directly type the name while Testing the AI, and it will load data from the profile named 'tasbir'.